laravel/docs/blade.md

     <x-package-alert/>

-In addition, you may also make use of a class based autoloader by making use of the `componentNamespace` method.
-For example, your package might have an `ColorPicker` component that lives in the `Package\Views\Components` namespace:
+Alternatively, you may use the `componentNamespace` method to autoload component classes by convention.
+For example, a `Nightshade` package might have `Calendar` and `ColorPicker` components that reside within the `Package\Views\Components` namespace:

     use Illuminate\Support\Facades\Blade;